 The Ocean Sciences Curriculum Sequence for Grades 3-5 is available for purchase at Carolina Biological.

 Ocean Sciences Curriculum Sequence for Grades 6–8: The Ocean–Atmosphere Connection and Climate Change

 Climate change is arguably the defining environmental issue of our generation.
 It is thus increasingly necessary for every member of the global community to understand the basic underlying science of Earth’s climate system and how it is changing in order to make informed, evidence-based decisions about how we will respond individually and as a society.
 After exploring the inextricable interconnection between Earth’s ocean, atmosphere and climate, students will be better prepared to tackle the complex issues surrounding the causes and effects of climate change and evaluate some possible solutions.
 You can access online interactives and other resources on climate change that accompany the curriculum through this site.
-The Ocean Sciences Curriculum Sequence for Grades 6–8 Curriculum will be available in spring of 2013.
+The Ocean Sciences Curriculum Sequence for Grades 6–8 is available for purchase at Carolina Biological.